nhambardzumyan/roulette-multiplayer-game/README.md

 # Roulette Multiplayer Game

 This project is a demo multiplayer roulette game built using React, Redux, and Boardgame.io.
-The game supports multiple players, real-time updates, and a smooth user interface.
+The game supports real-time updates, winners history and a smooth user interface, covering features such as:

+- Multiple Players
+- Multiple Game Sessions
+- Lobby of Games

 ## Table of Contents